A Practical Tutorial on Graph Neural Networks: Recurrent Graph Neural Networks

-We can see that under this formulation, \fntrans is well defined.
+We can see that under this formulation Equation~\ref{eq:rgnn}, \fntrans is well defined.
 It accepts four feature vectors which all have a defined length, regardless of which vertex in the graph is being considered, regardless of the iteration.
-This means that the transition function can be applied recursively, until a stable state is reached for all vertices in the input graph.
-If \fntrans is a contraction map, Banach's fixed point theorem ensures that the values of \hidx{i}{k} will converge to stable values exponentially fast, regardless of the initialisation of \hidx{i}{0} \cite{khamsi2001banach}.
+This means that the transition function can be applied iteratively, until a stable embedding is reached for all vertices in the input graph.
+This expression can be interpreted as passing `messages', or features, throughout the graph; in every iteration, the embedding \hidx{i}{k} is dependant on the features and embeddings of its neighbors.
+This means that with enough recurrent iterations, information will propagate throughout the whole graph: after the first iteration, any vertex's embedding encodes the features of the neighborhood within a range of a single edge.

-The iterative passing of `messages' or states between neighbors to generate an encoding of the graph is what gives this \textit{message passing} operation its name.
-In the first iteration, any vertex's state encodes the features of the neighborhood within a single edge.
-In the second iteration, any vertex's state is an encoding of the features of the neighborhood within two edges away, and so on.
-This is because the calculation of the \addth{k} state relies on the \addth{(k-1)} state.
-To fully elucidate this process, we will step through how the transition function is recursively applied (see Figures~\ref{fig:rgnn-transition-1}, \ref{fig:rgnn-transition-2}, and \ref{fig:rgnn-transition-3}).

-\change{The purpose of repeated applications of the transition function is thus to create discriminative embeddings which can ultimately be used for downstream machine learning tasks.
-This is investigated further via a worked example in Appendices~\ref{ss:ex1}, and we recommend that readers look through the example (and code) if further explanation is required.}